Skip to content

 1. Response Time

-💡Definition: The average time it takes your brand to respond to a comment, DM, or mention.
+💡 Definition: the average time it takes your brand to respond to an eligible comment, DM, or mention.

 Why it matters: